 The iconic silhouette as dusk falls puts boys of all ages under the spell of a little Native Indian magic.

-Large family tents, with separate canvas compartment ‘rooms’, and equipped with all the usual domestic paraphenalia.
+Large family tents, with separate canvas compartment ‘rooms’, and equipped with all the usual domestic paraphernalia.
 Usually on a raised platform deck and with a covered porch from where you can recline and survey the passers-by.

 Very similar to the safari tent, but decidedly retro in style and with a ‘frontier’ feel about them.

 Relatively new on the glamping scene, these combine the sturdy timber structure of a cabin with the novelty and romance of a canvas roof, allowing bedtime star gazing on balmy nights.
-They come with wood burning stove and trapdoor to the stairs.
+They come with wood burning stove and a trapdoor to the stairs.

-Based on the traditional Romany-style horsedrawn caravans of yester-year, these offer similar levels of comfort to a modern mobile home but with a large feature window that opens out on to a raised terrace on the end.
+Based on the traditional Romany-style horse-drawn caravans of yester-year, these offer similar levels of comfort to a modern mobile home but with a large feature window that opens out onto a raised terrace on the end.

-Similar in concept to certain gites, these are made of timber and come equipped with all mod cons – apart from the usual equipment, woodburning stoves and dishwashers are not uncommon – and some have mezzanine levels too.
+Similar in concept to certain gites, these are made of timber and come equipped with all mod cons – apart from the usual equipment, wood-burning stoves and dishwashers are not uncommon – and some have mezzanine levels too.